 *Full disclosure: I didn’t pay for the whisky in this review but as always I will strive to give an honest and impartial opinion on the inherent quality of the spirit and the value for money it represents.

 Smell: Malty, grassy and a wee bit herbal.
 Cereal.
 Oatcakes.
 Custard creams, apple danish and lemon drizzle cake.
 Straw.
 Almond.

 Taste: Vanilla fudge.
 Biscuit.
 Fresh bread.
 Apple / apple juice.
 Warm oaky spice but remarkably gentle for the high strength – a light dusting of cinnamon.
 Buttered scones and caramel.
 Nice silky texture.

-Value for Money: Taken at face value the £75 price tag seems a wee bit high but it is nevertheless a rather delicious malt.
-Pleasingly complex for such a young spirit.
+Thoughts: Taken at face value, the £75 price tag seems a wee bit high but it is still a rather tasty single malt.
+It’s pleasingly complex for such a young spirit.